 As for the Lincoln sibling, it will reportedly only be available with the EcoBoost V-6 and a plug-in hybrid variant of the same engine, which is designed to achieve better electric range than the current Ford-remodels.
 We have to ask ourselves if the new hybrid Lincoln has a performance advantage over the standard.

-Again, we can’t stress enough that everything you’re reading about the Next-gen Explorer and its Lincoln counterpart right now is rumors and not official news from Ford.
+Again, we can’t stress enough that everything you’re reading about the Next-gen Explorer and its Lincoln counterpart right now is rumors and not an official news from Ford.
 But everything sounds pretty realistic to us.
-A hybrid explorer look settles with Ford’s plans to bring more power to its lineup, and an Explorer ST makes perfect sense now that we have an Edge ST. In terms of rear-wheel drive, we wouldn’t be too surprised if Ford introduced a new front-wheel drive to replace the current Explorer, as SUVs in the U.S. smash sedans and hatchets in sales.
+A hybrid explorer look settles with Ford’s plans to bring more power to its lineup, and an Explorer ST makes perfect sense now that we have an Edge ST. In terms of rear-wheel drive, we wouldn’t be too surprised if Ford introduced a new front-wheel-drive to replace the current Explorer, as SUVs in the U.S. smash sedans and hatchets in sales.
 We’ll let you know as soon as we hear something official about the sixth generation Ford Explorer.

 While the interior design may not be inspired, the Explorer cabin is functional and comfortable – at least for those in the first two rows.
 Getting into the standard third row is now easier thanks to a new mechanism that moves the second row seats at the touch of a button.
 Once back, however, older children and adults will find the seats too close to the floor to be uncomfortable.
 Rivals such as the Chevy Traverse and Volkswagen Atlas provide more comfort in the third row.
 We managed to fit four carry-on cases behind the third row Ford, and we loaded a total of 31 bags with the back two rows folded evenly.